DanielFergisz/FC1307A-PSX-DVR/README.md

 - FC1307A-based SD-to-IDE adapter
 - FC1307A-based 44-pin SD-to-IDE adapter for PS2 Slim SCPH-700xx

+## Connecting the adapter to the PSX

+> [!CAUTION]
+> The 40-pin IDE connector in the PSX is mounted upside down compared with a standard IDE hard drive.
+It has no key, so the cable can easily be connected the wrong way around.
+>
+> Before powering on the console, compare the cable orientation with the original HDD and make sure pin 1 is in the correct position.
+Connecting it backwards may damage the adapter or the console.

 ## Preparing the card

 1. Flash the modified firmware to the FC1307A adapter.